-The SCENE®* Visa* Card for students, has no annual fee with an annual interest rate of 19.99% on purchases and is one of the few rewards cards that allows cardholders to earn on everyday purchases and redeem points for movies, travel, shopping and more fun stuff.
-You can earn five Scene+ Points for every $1 spent in Cineplex theaters and online at cineplex.com and one Scene+ Point for every other $1 spent elsewhere1.
+The Scotiabank® Scene+™ Visa* Card (for students), has no annual fee with an annual interest rate of 20.99% on purchases and is one of the few rewards cards that allows cardholders to earn on everyday purchases and redeem points for movies, travel, shopping and more fun stuff.
+You can earn two Scene+ Points for every $1 spent at participating grocery stores, Home Hardware, in Cineplex theatres and online at cineplex.com, and one Scene+ Point for every other $1 spent elsewhere1.
 These points can be redeemed for movie tickets, travel, or some of your favorite store gift cards.
 Here's how to make the most of your credit card rewards.

 Credit card fees to consider